 Other income for the year ended September 30, 2014, consisted primarily of \$0.7 million in dividend income received from FedCap, \$0.5 million in success fees received related to the early payoff of Thibaut at par, \$0.4 million in legal settlement proceeds received related to a portfolio company previously sold, \$0.8 million in aggregate of prepaid success fees, dividend income and other fees received from FDF, \$0.1 million in prepayment fees received from POP, an aggregate of \$0.3 million in prepayment fees from the early payoff of five syndicate investments at par and \$1.4 million in success fees received related to our sale of substantially all of the assets of Lindmark and the ensuing pay down of our debt investments in Lindmark at par in September 2013.
-For the year ended September 30, 2013, other income consisted primarily of \$1.1 million in success fees received related to the early payoff of Westlake Hardware, Inc. ("Westlake") at par, \$0.6 million in success fees related to the early payoff of CMI Acquisition, LLC ("CMI") at par and an aggregate of \$0.9 million in prepayment fees from the early payoffs of eight of our syndicate investments at par during the prior year.
+For the year ended September 30, 2013, other income consisted primarily of \$1.1 million in success fees received related to the early payoff of CMI Acquisition, LLC ("CMI") at par and an aggregate of \$0.9 million in prepayment fees from the early payoffs of eight of our syndicate investments at par down of prepayment fees from the early payoffs of prepayment fees from the year ended September 30, 2013, other income consisted primarily of \$1.1 million in success fees received related to the early payoff of CMI Acquisition, LLC ("CMI") at par and an aggregate of \$0.9 million in prepayment fees from the early payoffs of eight of our syndicate investments at par during the prior year.